nicholaswmin/timerify/README.md

 By definition, performance tests are [*non-deterministic*][indeterminacy].
 Their results are highly-dependent on uncontrollable environmental conditions.

-Incorrect usage will lead to [test brittleness][brittle].

 In the examples above, I specifically omit testing for the statistical `min`/`max`, opting instead for statistical `mean` and `deviation`.
 While more predictable, they are still environmentally-dependent variables.

-Because of these factors, it's only advisable to include them if circumstances or requirements *specifically* call for them and even then they should only be a part of integration-testing[^2] and above;
-*never* as a part of unit-testing.

 ## Tests